Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Trick 4: Lemon juice and salt

-Trick 5: Bile soap
+Trick 5: Gall soap

 Bile soap is a natural soap made from animal fat.
 It is an effective stain remover and can also be used to clean clothes and other items.

-Trick 6: Stain Remover Pencil
+Trick 6: Stain remover pen

 Trick 7: Steam cleaner